JamieFristrom/dungeonlife/README.md

 If you have problems let me know but I can't promise speedy answers!

+# importing the animations

+Ok this is a pain because unlike other assets Roblox doesn't let you share them.
+If that ever changes let me know!

+To get the animations into your place you'll need the Animation Editor plug-in.

+In your place, right click Workspace and **Insert from file**; choose rbxm/DungeonLifeAnimations.rbxm.
+That will insert an AnimationDummy into your place.

+Open the Animation Editor, go to File -> Load -> AttackBothHands1.

+Then File -> Export -> (Create New) and save it under the name AttackBothHands1.

+Repeat the process for every animation in the Load menu.

+Now you have to teach the game the asset ids of those animations.
+You can find the animation ids by going to Create on the Roblox Website and choosing Animations.
+(If your place is under a group you'll also have to look under the Group Creations tab.)
+For each animation, click on it and copy the URL.
+Then go into your place Explorer and go to ReplicatedStorage -> AnimationManifest and paste that URL into the AnimationId of the animation with the same name.
+Again, do this for every animation.

+And now the animations should work!
+Your avatars should now swing their swords and fire their bows deliciously.

+Sorry it's so much work!
+That's honestly the easiest way I've found for getting the animations up-and-running the first time, if anybody can think of a better way let me know.

 # it's not you it's me

 Some current known problems: no custom animations are working, the localization is missing, and some of the images are missing.
 The in-app purchases are still wired to the original Game; you'll have to create your own in-app purchases and change the ids in order to let people buy things in yours.